GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/content_scripts/index.md

 Use programmatic injection for content scripts that need to run in response to events or on specific occasions.

-In order to inject a content script programmatically, your extension needs host permissions for the page it's trying to inject scripts into.
-Host permissions can be granted either by requesting them as part of your extension's manifest (see [`host_permissions`][33]) or temporarily via [activeTab][15].
+To inject a content script programmatically, your extension needs host permissions for the page it's trying to inject scripts into.
+Host permissions can either be granted by requesting them as part of your extension's manifest (see [`host_permissions`][33]) or temporarily via [activeTab][15].